 sequentially.
 Within a chapter use a decimal numbering system.
 For example:

-- You may use APA or AIAA format for your references and must be consistent througoughout
+- You must use AIAA format for your references and must be consistent througoughout

 your report.
 All references must be numbered sequentially as they appear in your report.
 See examples below,

 following AIAA format (1 is a book, 2 is a technical report, 3 is a journal article,

 4 is a conference paper, 5 is an internet reference).
 In the report refer to each

 of them with a number in a bracket.
 For example: "The vortex increases the lift of

 the flat plate ."
 Or, Mourtos found that the existence of the vortex increased

 the lift of the flat plate at any given angle-of-attack."